Cambodian People's Party

-During the Cold War it allied itself with Vietnam and the Soviet Union, in contrast to the pro-Chinese Communist Party of Kampuchea led by Pol Pot.
+During the Cold War CPP allied itself with Vietnam and the Soviet Union, in contrast to the pro-Chinese Communist Party of Kampuchea (CPK) led by Pol Pot.
 After toppling the Khmer Rouge's Democratic Kampuchea regime with the Vietnamese-backed liberation of Phnom Penh, it became the ruling party of the People's Republic of Kampuchea (1979–1989), which was later renamed the State of Cambodia (1989–1991).
 The party's current name was adopted during the final year of the State of Cambodia, when the party abandoned the one-party system and Marxism–Leninism.

 Originally rooted in communist and Marxist–Leninist ideologies, the party took on a more reformist outlook in the mid-1980s under Heng Samrin.
 In 1991, the CPP officially dropped its commitment to socialism, and has since embraced a mixed economy.
 Along with some major parties of the European centre-right, the CPP is a member of the Centrist Democrat International.
-It presents itself as a big tent of supporters of the Prime Minister Hun Sen. Nevertheless, the party met with the Socialist International in 2004 and remains a close ally of the Communist Party of Vietnam.
+CPP presents itself as a big tent of supporters of the Prime Minister Hun Sen, and after him his son Hun Manet.
+Nevertheless, the party met with the Socialist International in 2004 and remains a close ally of the Communist Party of Vietnam (CPV).
 The CPP claims an official membership of more than 7 million members, making it one of the largest political parties in the world.

 The party's rule has been described as authoritarian.
+(Note: Attributed to multiple sources:)